Eddie Muller: Author

 In 1998, Muller wrote Dark City: The Lost World of Film Noir, published by St. Martin's Press.
 It was nominated for the 1999 Edgar Allan Poe Award for Best Critical/Biographical Work from the Mystery Writers of America.
 In 2001, Muller published a follow-up book titled Dark City Dames, chronicling six Hollywood actresses—Marie Windsor, Audrey Totter, Jane Greer, Ann Savage, Evelyn Keyes and Coleen Gray—who notably portrayed femmes fatale.
 In 2005, Muller co-authored the memoir Tab Hunter Confidential with the actor, following a two-year collaboration.
 The project originated after Hunter had read Muller's profile of his friend Evelyn Keyes in Dark City Dames.
-Amazed at his precision, Hunter called him asking if he would be interested in co-writing his memoir, which Muller agreed.
+Amazed by his precision, Hunter asked him if he would be interested in co-writing his memoir, to which Muller agreed.
 The book inspired a 2015 documentary film of the same name.

-In 2002, Muller published his debut fictional novel, The Distance.
+In 2002, Muller published his debut novel, The Distance.
 Inspired by his father's sports writing career, the novel tells of Billy Nichols, who writes a boxing column for the San Francisco Inquirer.
-One night, Hack Escalante, a rising boxing star, kills his manager in a fit of rage, to which Billy helps to shield Hack from justice.
+One night, Hack Escalante, a rising boxing star, kills his manager in a fit of rage, and Billy helps to shield Hack from justice.
 It won the 2003 Shamus Award for the Best First P. I. Novel, from the Private Eye Writers of America (PWA).
 In 2003, Muller wrote a sequel titled Shadow Boxer, in which Billy is enlisted to help a woman to clear her husband of a murder charge.
 Meanwhile, Billy investigates the case of a friend who was hurt by a liquor truck.

-In 2023, Muller published a cocktail recipe book titled Noir Bar, pairing 50 different noir films with each unique cocktail.
+In 2023, Muller published a cocktail recipe book titled Noir Bar, pairing 50 noir films with a unique cocktail.
 That same year, he co-authored his first picture book, Kid Noir: Kitty Feral and the Case of the Marshmallow Monkey, with Jessica Schmidt.
 The Running Press publishing company had approached Muller to write a children's noir book.
-He previously had written a children's story about a girl rescuing a stray cat, but it was turned down by publishers due to Muller's background in noir.
+He had previously written a children's story about a girl who rescues a stray cat, but publishers turned it down because of Muller's background in noir.